Stability of spin dynamics for a spin-orbit coupled boson in a driven non-Hermitian double well: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

-This work was supported by the National Natural Science Foundation of China under Grant No. 11747034, the Hunan Provincial Natural Science Foundation of China under Grants No. 2021JJ30435 and No. 2017JJ3208, the Youth Student Basic Research Project of Natural Science Foundation of Hunan Province under Grant No. 2024JJ10039, the Scientific Research Foundation of Hunan Provincial Education Department under Grants No. 21B0063 and No. 18C0027, the Scientific Research Foundation of Ningxia Education Department under Grant No. NYG2024202, and National Students' Platform for Innovation and Entrepreneurship Training Program under Grants No. S202410542012 and No. S202310542052.
+This work was supported by the National Natural Science Foundation of China under Grant No. 11747034, the Hunan Provincial Natural Science Foundation of China under Grant No. 2021JJ30435, the Youth Student Basic Research Project of Natural Science Foundation of Hunan Province under Grant No. 2024JJ10039, the Scientific Research Foundation of Ningxia Education Department under Grant No. NYG2024202, National Students' Platform for Innovation and Entrepreneurship Training Program under Grants No. S202410542012 and No. 202510542020, and "Tenglong" Innovative Talent Fund of Hunan Normal University under Grant No. 2025TL104.

 Z. D. Luo and Y. R. Yang contributed equally to this work.